 Mold Inspections & Testing

 We’ve all heard of homes being overtaken by mold, sometimes due to poor workmanship in the construction process.
 If you’re in the market to purchase a home, it’s wise to explore whether or not the home is at risk.
-CalPro Inspection Group, Northern California’s fastest growing inspection and pest control company, can help inspect for mold and administer testing, if necessary.
+CalPro Inspection Group, your one-stop-shop for your inspection needs, can help inspect for mold and administer testing, if necessary.
 We serve Sacramento, surrounding cities, and the entire Bay Area, Los Angeles, Orange County, Riverside County and surrounding areas.
 Contact us at (800) 474-3540 for more information.
 You can also request a quote or schedule online now.

 Types of Mold Testing